kumahq/kuma/README.md

 You can use Kuma for both modern greenfield applications built on containers and Kubernetes, as well as existing applications running on more traditional infrastructure.
 Kuma can be fully configured via CRDs on Kubernetes, and via a RESTful HTTP API on other environments that can be easily integrated with CI/CD workflows.

-Kuma also provides an easy to use `kumactl` CLI client for every environment.
+Kuma provides an easy to use `kumactl` CLI client for every environment.

 ## Official Documentation